node-casbin/drizzle-adapter/README.md

 import { newEnforcer } from 'casbin';
 import { drizzle } from 'drizzle-orm/better-sqlite3';
 import Database from 'better-sqlite3';
-import DrizzleAdapter, { casbinRuleSqlite } from 'casbin-drizzle-adapter';
+import DrizzleAdapter, { casbinRuleSqlite } from 'drizzle-adapter';

 async function myFunction() {
     // Initialize a SQLite database